 In July 2018, New York-based startup BlockFi secured $52M, in a funding round led by Mike Novogratz’s Galaxy Digital Ventures.
-Thanks to the increased liquidity, the non-bank lender can now loan larger amounts of dollars to individuals and corporations against their Bitcoin and Ether cryptocurrency as collateral.
+Thanks to the increased liquidity, the non-bank lender can now loan more dollars to individuals and corporations against their Bitcoin and Ether cryptocurrency.
 Moreover, since the borrowers don’t have to sell their crypto assets, this form of borrowing doesn’t attract any capital gains tax.

 In early 2018, the idea for this ‘fastest’ and ‘most affordable’ crypto-backed loans came to CEO & Co-Founder, Zac Prince, as he tried to secure a second loan from a local bank with his Bitcoin and Ether holdings offered up as collateral.
 It was the bank’s refusal to acknowledge cryptocurrency as a legitimate financial asset that drove him to launch BlockFi.
 Today, the startup is operating at a beta stage in 35 U.S States.